 Constellation Tour: Visitor Center staff point out brighter stars and constellations, relating some of the practical uses of the stars, the mythology of some constellations, and the scientific understanding of various patterns and objects in the night sky.
 These constellation tours serve as an orientation to the night sky and add meaning to the telescope viewing to follow.
 Guests may skip the constellation tour and move directly to telescope viewing following the introduction.
 The constellation tours is ~ 25-35 minutes.

-Telescope Viewing: Guests rotate among 5-10 (occasionally more) telescopes, viewing different objects with guidance from staff and volunteers.
-Our telescopes range in size from various 8" telescopes, 12" telescopes, a 16" RC, an 18" accessible telescope, two 22" telescopes, and a 24" RC.
+Telescope Viewing: Guests rotate among a number of telescopes, viewing different objects with guidance from staff and volunteers.
+Our telescopes range in size from 8" to 22".
 On nights with larger crowds and ample telescopes, we may double up telescopes on one or more of the objects to help speed things along.
 Visitors Center staff and volunteers assist with views and answer questions.
 After about 90 minutes things wind down as guests take their last views through the telescopes.

 Cloudy/Partly Cloudy conditions: Unfortunately, not every night is clear.
 Occasionally a clear evening clouds over, a cloudy evening clears off, or the evening alternates between clear and cloudy conditions.
 We make every effort to appropriately plan based on the best available satellite and weather radar information.
 We will take every reasonable opportunity to do telescope viewing with guests.
-Program refunds or free, open-ended rescheduling is offered when conditions do not look promising.
-Your program host will explain the options for that evening at the start of the Star Party program.
+Program refunds are offered when conditions do not look promising.

 When conditions don't allow for telescope viewing, we offer various indoor talks and demos: virtual sky tours with sky simulation software, video/animations, and images from ground-based and space-based telescopes, demonstrations of principles of spectroscopy as it applies to research conducted at McDonald Observatory, and others.
 Many of our visitors who have joined both clear-night and cloudy-night programs tell us that they learned as much about astronomy and more about how astronomers know so much about the Universe during a cloudy-night Star Party.

-Reschedules & Refund: Of course, we realize that some guests may not want to participate in these alternate, cloudy-night programs so, on such nights, reschedules are offered to those wishing to attend a future program instead and refunds (minus a $3 processing fee) are offered to those who prefer that option.
-Participants wishing to claim a reschedule trade in their Star Party passes for a reschedule for that number of passes.
-Reschedules and refunds may only be claimed on the night of the program at the Information Desk.
+Reschedules & Refund: Of course, we realize that some guests may not want to participate in these alternate, cloudy-night programs so, on such nights, refunds (minus a $3 processing fee) are offered to those who prefer that option.
+Refunds may only be claimed on the night of the program at the Information Desk.
 Except for weather emergencies (flooding, snow, ice, etc), no-shows will not be rescheduled or refunded.